C2DH/-digital-monography/README.md

 ## Cleaning

-To stop the running container and remove it, use
+To stop running containers and remove them, use

 ```sh
 docker compose down